 Jim Williams is an associate in Mayer Brown's Washington DC office and a member of the Financial Services Regulatory & Enforcement group.
 Jim’s practice focuses on representing companies that offer various consumer financial products and services.
 He regularly works on matters involving student loans and education finance, mortgage lending, auto lending, loan servicing, fair lending, military lending, debt relief services, fintech, and payment systems and products.

 Jim represents financial institutions in connection with government investigations and enforcement actions.
-He also has experience counseling clients on compliance with federal and state consumer finance laws as well as performing regulatory reviews of prospective target companies.
+He also counsels clients on compliance with federal and state consumer finance laws and performs regulatory reviews of prospective target companies.

 - Represented large national banks, regional banks, mortgage lenders, and other consumer financial service providers in U.S. Department of Justice (DOJ), Consumer Financial Protection Bureau (CFPB), Department of Housing and Urban Development (HUD), and state regulatory investigations and enforcement actions involving fair lending, credit reporting, FHA loans, and unfair, deceptive, and abusive acts and practices (UDAAPs).

 - Represented large investment banks and insurance companies in performing regulatory compliance reviews of student lenders, mortgage lenders, auto lenders, companies offering debt relief services, fintech companies, and both primary and backup servicers, among other financial institutions.

 - Performed 50-state reviews of military lending, mortgage lending, and licensing laws applicable to a broad range of financial institutions.